FAQs (Frequently Asked Questions)

 Will you proofread my paper?

-No. Because we want to foster independence, we do not proofread or edit papers.
-However, we will help you improve your own proofreading and self-editing skills by helping you identify error patterns in your writing and showing you how to find and correct them.
+No. However, we will help you improve your own proofreading and self-editing skills by helping you identify error patterns in your writing and showing you how to find and correct them.

 Can I expect to get a better grade on my paper after working with a writing tutor?